subekti404dev/omah/Readme.md

 # Omah

-In Javanese, 'Omah' translates to 'home' or 'house.'
+In Javanese, `Omah` translates to `home`.
 In the context of this application, it serves as your personalized homepage, allowing you to conveniently store and organize various website links.

 ## Run with docker